-The tech careers in the region are projected to grow 2.5 times faster than the rest of economy.
+Tech careers in our region are projected to grow 2.5 times faster than the rest of the economy.
 These opportunities include both traditional entry-level IT jobs as well as tech jobs in energy, manufacturing, healthcare, logistics and other sectors.
-These jobs create the possibility for achievement into mid-skilled jobs without the requirement of a 4-year college degree.
+These jobs offer the possibility of a pathway into sustainable, well-paying mid-skilled jobs without the requirement of a four-year degree.